You want smart political talk without the meltdowns?

 The same guy that did nothing about 23 million documents being hacked by China.

-Anyways, then it becomes out that the Russians hacked into the U.S. power grid in Vermont.
+Anyways, then it comes out that the Russians hacked into the U.S. power grid in Vermont, and that could wreak real havoc on the national grid.

 Well, that story turned out to be false.